 Institutional Figures

-The initial phase of the exhibit covers the lives and influence of 19th-century leaders Jeremiah Bell Jeter, Robert Ryland, James Thomas, Jr., and Thomas C. Williams, Sr.; their roles at the institution and in the Baptist church; their professional roles and accomplishments; and their roles in enslavement.
+The initial phases of the exhibit cover the lives and influence of 19th-century leaders Jeremiah Bell Jeter, Robert Ryland, James Thomas, Jr., Thomas C. Williams, Sr., Bennet Puryear, and Sarah Brunet, as well as 20th-century leader Douglas Southall Freeman; their roles at the institution and in the Baptist church; their professional roles and accomplishments; and the roles of the 19th-century figures in enslavement and of Douglas Southall Freeman in the public promotion of segregation and eugenics in the 20th century.

 The Institutional Figures section will expand as the site extends to later eras of our history.
 Other institutional leaders, as well as faculty, students, staff, and individuals who have strengthened the institution, helped it achieve important milestones, or represent key part of the University’s history, will be added in future phases.